-- Receivers: An R820T2 or E4000 RTL-SDR dongle (you might try one of our improved R820T2’s with optional bias-tee built in so that powering the LNA’s or GPS antenna is as easy as plugging them in.)
+- Receivers: An R820T2 or E4000 RTL-SDR dongle (you might try one of our improved V3 RTL-SDR's with software activatable bias-tee built in so that powering the LNA's or GPS antenna is as easy as plugging them in.)

-- However, note that the R820T2 may not receive well above 1.5 GHz if the ambient temperature is too hot – fair warning that RX can be hit or miss at these frequencies with the R820T2.
-We tested at an ambient temperature of 16 degrees and it worked well, but when run in direct sunlight the RX eventually failed after 30 – 60 minutes.
+- Note that generic R820T2 dongles may not receive well above 1.5 GHz if the ambient temperature is too hot - fair warning that RX can be hit or miss at these frequencies.
+We tested some generic dongles at an ambient temperature of 16 degrees and it worked well, but when run in direct sunlight the RX eventually failed after 30 - 60 minutes.
 The E4000 should work better at L band frequencies but these tuners are rare and expensive now.
 NOTE that our RTL-SDR V3 does NOT have this problem thanks to its passive cooling and improved thermal design.

 - If you have an Airspy SDR then this is even better (it has good RX at L band frequencies and has a bias tee).
 The HackRF and SDRPlay should also work.

-- Antennas & LNA’s: An L-band patch antenna with 1 – 2 Low Noise Amplifiers (LNA’s), a Helix antenna OR a modified GPS active antenna.
-We tested two antennas, one was a prototype air gap L-band patch antenna supplied by Outernet which was used together with one or two 15 dB LNA’s.
+- Antennas: An active L-band patch antenna, a Helix antenna OR a modified GPS active antenna.
+We tested two antennas, one was an air gap L-band patch antenna supplied by Outernet which was used together with one or two 15 dB LNA's.
 The second antenna was a modified active GPS antenna.
 Both worked well, with the Outernet air gap patch antenna being better.
 2019 Update: We have also tested our new active L-band patch antenna that we manufacture and sell and this works very well too.

 - GPS (low SNR): You can use a $3 - 10 shipped, 28 - 30 dB gain modified GPS active antenna.
 We show you how to modify such an antenna at the end of this post.
 Note that RX with this antenna is just on the edge of being able to decode the signal properly, but at this price it may be worth a shot.
 Also note that you will need a bias tee, or bias tee compatible dongle to power a GPS antenna.